Kerala Pournami Lottery RN-410 Today Results: First Prize is Worth Rs 70 Lakh!

-Kerala Pournami Lottery RN-410 Results Today: The Kerala state lottery department has announced the results of Kerala Pournami Lottery RN-410.
+Kerala Pournami Lottery RN-410 Results Today: The Kerala state lottery department today will announce the results of Kerala Pournami Lottery RN-410.
 The first prize is worth Rs 70 lakh, while the second and third are of Rs 5 lakh and Rs 2 lakh respectively.
 The consolation prize is Rs 8,000.

-Official results are available now at keralalotteries.com.
-The price of a single ticket is Rs 40.
+The live results will be announced at 3 pm.
+Official results would be available at 4 pm onwards on http://www.keralalotteries.com.
+The price of a single ticket is Rs 40, while the entire book costs Rs 750.

 If the prize money is less than Rs 5,000, the winners can claim the money from any lottery shop in Kerala.
 If the amount won is above Rs 5,000, the winners will have to surrender their tickets before a bank or government lottery office with id proofs.